V4Fire/Client/docs/ds/README.md

 You can get properties by key using the [getDSValue](#getdsvalueobj-dictionary-path-string) function.

-Typically, adapters are written in such a way that the output object/field content with settings corresponded to the `CSSStyleDeclaration` type, and the field names to the element names in the code.
+Typically, adapters are written in such a way that the output object/field content with settings correspond to the `CSSStyleDeclaration` type, and the field names to the element names in the code.

 Among the built-in functions, there is also `interpolate-props(obj: CSSStyleDeclaration)`, which will expand your object into a set of CSS rules.